| How To Make A Bottle Cap Necklace

 If so, read on!
 We'll make the necklace into a two sided bottle cap necklace.

-Now you're finished!
-Keep scrolling for some inspiration, tips & ideas!
+Keep scrolling for some pictures, tips & inspiration!

 Bottle Cap Necklace Tips & Tricks: